Burnaby Blues + Roots Festival

 Yes.

-There will be a bike valet service available on site, as well as limited bike racks.
+There will be a free bike valet service available in front of the Burnaby Art Gallery Barn Studio, as well as limited bike racks outside the Shadbolt Centre.
 We ask that you do not lock your bike to fences or sign posts.

 The pathway from the SPARC accessible parking location to the main site is a minimum of 16 ft / 5 m wide, with a flat concrete surface and minimal sloping.
 Portable toilets with a 32” wide self-closing door, flat entrance, reinforced grab bar and extra room for turning.
 A ramped platform directly ahead of the main path will be reserved for accessible seating.
 The platform will have shade tents and a handful of folding chairs for those who require them.